MarcusRiemer/esqulino/readme.md

-# The "Lets try the Scratch-Approach for SQL"-Project
+# The esqulino-Project

 For a lack of a better name, this is all I have got at the moment.
+It's meant to be a phonetic play on the `SQL`-abbreviation ending in "lino", as many popular programs on the german KIKA ("KinderKanal", german for "childrens channel").

 # Installing and Running

 This project consists of two components: A Ruby-webserver and a Angular2-client.
 I know there are loads of fancy task-runners out there, but my "normal" interface to all programming-related tasks is still a Makefile.
+Grunt is used to compile and copy stuff for the frontend, but all relevant commands are wrapped in the Makefile.

-* If you have the "big" dependencies installed (Ruby for the Server and Node.js for the client), a simple `make install-deps` should pull all dependencies.
+* If you have the "big" dependencies installed (`ruby` for the Server and `node.js` for the client), a simple `make install-deps` should pull all dependencies.

 * After that, the client needs to be compiled once: `make client-compile`.

 * You may now run the server, to do this locally simply use `make server-run` and it will spin up a local webrick instance at port `9292`.

+Currently it is assumed that this project will run on a UNIX-like environment.
+Although running it on Windows should be possible, all helper scripts (and Makefiles) make a lot of UNIX-centric assumptions.

 ## Server